MediaComem/comem-webdev/subjects/git-branching/README.md

 ### Merge the conflicting branch

-Let's try to merge that branch into master:
+Let's try to merge that branch into `master`:

 ```bash
 $> git checkout master